MobsLab/SleepScoringOnline/Signal-processing.md

 ### Filtering:

 The signal is filtered using a lowpass filter, the cutoff frequency is set at 8Hz.
+For this purpose, we use Matlab's butterworth filter at a lower order (between 4 and 8).
+This choice is motivated by the necessity to limit phase divergence on the edges of the signal.
+We noticed a strong delay between the raw and filtered signal with higher order filters or with lower cutoff frequencies.
+Matlab's designfilt FIR filter was also rejected because of these issues.

 ### Delta selection: